mkdecisiondev/devdocs/aws/advanced-topics/webpack/webpack.md

 ## Scripts

 Earlier we installed the Webpack CLI to this project.
 This allows us to create our build from the command line.
-Let's create some scripts to streamline this process.
+Let's create some scripts in our `package.json` to streamline this process.

 ```json
 "scripts": {